 It has an earthy taste with a bitter and rubbery flavor and a nutty aftertaste.
 It may taste like bitter dark chocolate when brewed.

 Robusta beans have higher caffeine and less sugar content, giving it a more potent and harsher flavor.

-Thus, a small percentage of these beans are added to Arabica beans to enhance the espresso blend.
+Thus, they add a small percentage of these beans to Arabica beans to enhance the espresso blend.

 Espresso Beans FAQs